 (3) If you are bidding on behalf of another person, you must also bring a valid written authorization such as a signed power of attorney.

 (4) A $5,000 deposit per property (or other amount specified in the notice) is mandatory in cash or certified funds.
 This includes a check drawn by a bank on the bank’s own funds (often called a bank check, cashier’s check, teller’s check, or official check), or a money order.
 Personal checks and home equity line checks will not be accepted.
 The deposit must either be payable to “Pullman & Comley, Trustee” or payable to yourself and then endorsed at the auction.
-Bidders will present this deposit when they register at the auction and pay it (only) when they are declared the winner to be applied in full to the purchase price of that property.
+Cash is disfavored for security reasons and because the time needed to count it is an inconvenience to other bidders; if you must bring cash, please bring large bills only.
+Bidders will present their deposit when they register at the auction and pay it (only) when they are declared the winner to be applied in full to the purchase price of that property.
 Bidders who do not win will keep their deposits and may use them to bid on other properties.

 The balance of the purchase price must be received from the winning bidder within five calendar days (or if the fifth day falls on a weekend or holiday, the next business day) in cash or certified funds payable to “Pullman & Comley, Trustee” or by wire transfer.
 There can be no exceptions or extensions to this deadline for any reason whatsoever.
 Failure to do so permanently forfeits the entire deposit and the right to purchase the property.